 To limit the output to flash memory, make a copy of the linker configuration file for the derivative and memory model you are using, and put it in the project directory.
-Add this line at the end of the file:
+Add this line to the file:

 '''

--v(CODE)
+-y(CODE)

 '''

 To produce output for the other memory space(s), you must generate one output file per memory space (because the output format you chose does not support more than one memory space).
-Use the XLINK option -0 for this purpose.
+Use the XLINK option -o for this purpose.